Hamilton NJ Workers’ Compensation Claims Against Third Parties Lawyer

 With Offices in Hamilton and Pennington, NJ

+Injuries sustained in the course of completing your work are a literal and logistical pain, especially when you are rendered unable to continue providing for your family.
+New Jersey and all U.S. states require employers to have workers compensation insurance, established to protect employees and provide financial compensation in the case that they are injured on the job.
 Although the New Jersey workers’ compensation system prevents injured employees from suing their employers, an injured worker does not give up their right to sue some other third party who was negligent and caused the injury or illness.
 In some workers’ compensation cases, an injured worker is still able to file personal injury claims against negligent third parties.
 If you have been injured on the job, it is important for you to consult with an experienced workers’ compensation and personal injury attorney so that you can obtain the maximum available compensation.

 Liable Third Parties in Mercer County NJ Workers’ Compensation Cases

+Third-party liability allows injured workers to pursue claims against individuals or entities that may have a part to play in their injury.
+There are a myriad of situations in which a third party is responsible for a work injury.
 If you were injured on the job, you might be able to file a claim against any number of third parties:

 • Motor Vehicle Drivers: Third party liability claims stemming from work-related accidents are most common when the worker was injured in a motor vehicle accident.
 For example, you may have been required to drive a vehicle as part of your job when the accident occurred.

 • Property Owners: Depending upon the circumstances of your injury, you might be able to sue property owners or subcontractors.
+Third parties may also be liable in injury accidents occurring on construction sites when subcontractors or site managers are involved.
+Those that do not adhere to safety regulations can be held responsible when an injury occurs.

 You should be aware that a third party claim is often more difficult than a workers’ compensation claim.
 While you do not need to prove fault in order to file a workers’ compensation claim, you will need to establish fault in order to file a claim for damages against a third party.